1) What is Anxiety Neurosis?

 Things to Keep in Mind

-About 4% of the population of the world suffers from some type of anxiety disorder.
+About 4% of the population of world suffers from some type of anxiety disorder.
 It is important to remember that worrying itself is not a problem but when it becomes so severe that it affects the daily life of an individual then they need to visit a mental health professional.
-It is difficult to live with anxiety neurosis as living in a world of constant worry can be exhausting and scary.
+It is difficult to live with anxiety and neurosis as living in a world of constant worry can be exhausting and scary.
 Anyone can overcome anxiety disorders with proper care and treatment, and live their life to the fullest.

 Taking the first step by asking for help from a mental health professional is difficult but important.
 If you feel you need to talk to someone about how you are feeling, talk to a therapist now using Goodlives.

 hotshot bald cop · March 29, 2022 at 3:34 am

 I was just telling my friend about that.

 GoodLives · March 31, 2022 at 2:54 pm

 XMC.pl · May 14, 2022 at 6:37 am